datalab-api/live-fraud-detector/readme.md

   ```

 ## Use setup app deployed in IBM CLoud foundry
-We can using this command line from to using Database Mongo Atlas and app cloud foundry
+This command allows you to query directly on the deployer app on cloud foundry.
-- login your app from to generate token JWT
+- login your app. from to generate token JWT

   ```bash
   # curl command or Postman API